Sweden-Mayhem/site/content/minecraft/help.md

 Follow these steps:

-1. Download the [BLS Shaders ZIP](https://modrinth.com/shader/bsl-shaders) for Minecraft **1.21.5** and either Iris or OptiFine depending on what you installed
+1. Download the [BLS Shaders ZIP](https://modrinth.com/shader/bsl-shaders) for Minecraft **1.21.5** and Iris or OptiFine depending on what you installed
-2. Open Minecraft and go to **Options... → Video Settings... → Shaders Packs...** and click **Open Shader Packs Folder...**
+2. Open Minecraft and go to **Options... → Video Settings... → Shaders Packs...** and click "Open Shader Packs Folder..."
 3. Move the downloaded BLS Shaders ZIP file into the newly opened Shader Packs folder
 4. Go back to Minecraft, and you should see the BLS Shaders in the list, click it and then "Apply"